Skip to content

 --from-literal=SIBYL_ANTHROPIC_API_KEY=sk-ant-...

-kubectl create secret generic sibyl-postgres -n sibyl \
+kubectl create secret generic sibyl-surreal -n sibyl \

 # Install with Helm